 Key economic indicators that could signal changes to Medicaid enrollment include those showing job and income loss such as the unemployment rate, unemployment insurance claims, and the employment-to-population ratio.
 Unemployment rates and unemployment insurance filings capture people who are actively looking for or have recently lost employment, respectively, and may be affected by people who opt to leave the workforce altogether.
 Employment-to-population ratios capture what share of the population is working overall.
 All measures capture some aspect of income loss, which could make more people eligible for Medicaid.
 However, Medicaid enrollment changes may lag behind changes in broader economic metrics.
 For example, when unemployment rises, increases in Medicaid enrollment may follow, but improvements in unemployment may not immediately translate to slower Medicaid growth.
 This effect was observed following the end of the Great Recession in 2009 when Medicaid spending and enrollment continued to grow in 2010 and 2011 and is due in part by MOE provisions that prevent states that accept additional federal funding from disenrolling Medicaid beneficiaries.

 For each employment indicator there was wide variation across states in the average over the most recent 12-month period compared to a year earlier.
-Looking at the average for the most recent 12-month period (June 2020 to May 2021) compared to the same period in the prior year, the national unemployment rate increased by 36%; however growth across states varied significantly, from more than a 100% increase in Hawaii to slight decreases in Kentucky and South Dakota.
-Measures are improving, with some states starting to see declines in their average unemployment rate and number of unemployment claims as well as growth in their average employment-to-population ratio when comparing the most recent 12-month average to the year prior.
-Kentucky, Mississippi, Montana, and South Dakota were in the top 5 for the smallest changes in their 12-month averages for at least two of the three indicators, and Connecticut, Hawaii, and Nevada were hardest hit, being in the top 5 with the largest changes in their 12-month averages for at least two of the three indicators.
+Looking at the average for the most recent 12-month period (August 2020 to July 2021) compared to the same period in the prior year, the national unemployment rate decreased by 1%; however, growth across states varied significantly, from more than a 30% increase in Hawaii and Connecticut to a 33% decrease in New Hampshire.
+Measures continue to improve, with over half of states seeing declines in their average unemployment rate and number of unemployment claims and a quarter of states seeing growth in their average employment-to-population ratio when comparing the most recent 12-month average to the year prior.
+South Dakota was in the top 5 states with the most improvement in its 12-month average for at least two of the three indicators, and Connecticut, D.C., Hawaii, and Maryland were hardest hit, being in the top 5 with the largest changes in their 12-month averages for at least two of the three indicators.

 Employment-related economic consequences are directly related to the proportion of jobs a state has in more impacted sectors.
-States, like Hawaii and Nevada, which rely heavily on more exposed sectors (restaurants and bars, travel and transportation, entertainment, etc.), have seen larger changes in job-related indicators.
-On the other hand, states more reliant on less exposed sectors, like agriculture in the Midwestern states, have fared better.
+States, like Hawaii and Nevada, which rely heavily on more exposed sectors (restaurants and bars, travel and transportation, entertainment, etc.), saw larger changes in job-related indicators throughout the pandemic.
+On the other hand, states more reliant on less exposed sectors, like agriculture in the Midwestern states, fared better.
 The leisure and hospitality industries experienced the highest unemployment rates at the start of the pandemic, but other industries also reliant on in-person work, like mining, are now seeing higher rates of unemployment.
 Many individuals enrolled in Medicaid even before the pandemic are employed in exposed sectors (such as food and other service industries) and are particularly at risk for income or job loss.
 Additionally, state issued stay-at-home orders and personal social-distancing behaviors varied across states and also contributed decreased economic activity.

 What factors could affect states’ ability to finance Medicaid?